Explore what time to arrive on campus, what to expect throughout your graduation ceremony, and where you can celebrate after with family and friends.

 Graduating students and guests are encouraged to review and adhere to UBC COVID-19 Campus Rules.
 Campus rules may be updated from time to time, and further details will be shared in communications with graduating students as we get closer to the ceremony days, and on the FAQ page.

 Before the Ceremony

-For each ceremony, students will assemble in their allotted sections in the Atrium of the Fipke Building.
+For each ceremony, students will assemble in their allotted sections in the Fipke Building .
 Students are asked to assemble 1 hour and 30 minutes before their ceremony start time to pick up their graduation regalia.

-There is no secure storage space available in the Atrium of the Fipke Building so whatever you bring with you into the Atrium, you will need to bring with you into the Gymnasium and you will need to hold onto these items throughout the ceremony.
+There is no secure storage space available in the Fipke Building so whatever you bring with you into the building, you will need to bring with you into the Gymnasium and you will need to hold onto these items throughout the ceremony.
 It is recommended that you leave personal items such as purses and coats with your families / guests.

 At exactly 45 minutes prior to the start time of the ceremony, the marshal will explain the procedure for the procession.
-Your diploma and a card inscribed with your name will be given to you as you join the procession.
+A card inscribed with your name will be given to you as you join the procession.

 The procession will leave 20 minutes prior to the ceremony start time.
 The procession forms in two lines, each led by a marshal, and marches to the Gymnasium where the lines are re-connected and directed to the proper seats.
 Your position in these two lines is decided by your required order of appearance when you cross the stage.
 You MUST therefore remain in your own line and in your original position in that line.

 You will be seated in the Gymnasium and will remain seated until the Faculty Procession enters.
 As the marshal signals the entrance of the Faculty Procession, you will rise and will thereafter sit and rise as directed by the Chancellor and / or President.